 In all likelihood the variety of onion has a far larger influence on disease and pest resistance compared to growing from set or seed.
 But fact-based research into the pest and disease resistance of various onion varieties is in its infancy and very hard to find.
 This erudite article produced by researchers goes into great detail about Fusarium Basal Rot, one of the plagues for onion growers, but fails to come up with a comparison by variety, it's all about what may happen in the future.

-The only research we can find which comes up with solid facts about a few different varieties is from the Agriculture and Horticulture Development Board, the article can be found here.
+The only research we can find which comes up with solid facts about a few different varieties is from the Agriculture and Horticulture Development Board.
 But even that article is very limited as far as facts go which might be useful to the average gardener.
 All we could gather from it is that red coloured onions have a lower yield and slightly shorter storage life compared to brown coloured onions.

 Storage life is an important factor overlooked by the average gardener although almost all want their onions to March or April the next year.
 Storage life is most definitely dependant on the variety chosen.
 To take this point to absurdity, Japanese onions have a storage life of a matter of weeks whereas some maincrop brown skinned onions have a storage life in excess of six months.